garbles/concave/README.md

 };
 ```

-This is the identity equivalent for a lens, but now lets "refine" the lens for the user.
+This is the identity equivalent for a lens and not interesting, but now lets refine the lens for the user.

 ```ts
 const userLens: BasicLens<State, User> = {